dclowd9901/posse/README.md

-# Posse - Pretty simple static site generation
+# Posse - Pretty simple static site generation and deployment

 Posse was built to make it easy to build and distribute a statically generated website that has HTTPS and a robust CDN.
 Development is easy, deployments are fast, and your website will be able to stand up to huge amounts of burst traffic.